The Worlds of Power book series

 What is it that makes a game particularly memorable?

 When you finish a game, you want to feel as if you’ve accomplished something.
 By the time you beat some games, you want to really feel you’ve made the game world a better place through your actions (or, perhaps, you have intentionally left a horrifying wake of devastation).
 You’ve solved all major problems, and probably a lot of minor ones as well.
 Maybe you’ve beaten a particularly tough platformer or shooter and you feel like you’ve done a superhuman feat or twelve.
 The important part is you feel like you’ve done something significant or participated in a memorable story.
-The main pieces used to bring about this feeling are plot and challenge. → All this can be yours, if the read is right.
+The main pieces used to bring about this feeling are plot and challenge. → We have the best words.

 Two Gamecubes duct taped together